library("vimp")

 In general, I define variable importance as a function of the true

-the measures \(V\) implemented in
+implemented in vimp

-are \(R^2\),
+are

 classification accuracy, area under the receiver operating

 characteristic curve (AUC), and deviance.
-For a fixed function \(f\), the predictiveness is given by \(V(f, P)\), where large values imply that
+For a fixed function

-\(f\) is a good predictor of the
+is a good predictor of the outcome.
+The best possible prediction

-outcome.
-The best possible prediction function, \(f_0\), is the oracle model – i.e.,
+is the oracle model – i.e., the prediction function that I

-the prediction function that I would use if I had access to the
+would use if I had access to the distribution

-distribution \(P_0\).
-Often, \(f_0\) is the true conditional mean (e.g.,
+is the true conditional mean (e.g., for

-predictiveness can be defined as \(V(f_0,
+Then the total oracle predictiveness can be defined as

-P_0)\).
 This is the best possible value of predictiveness.

 I define variable importance measures (VIMs) as contrasts in oracle predictivness.
 The oracle models that I plug in determine what type of variable importance is being considered, as I outline below.
-For the remainder of this document, suppose that I have \(p\) variables, and an index set \(s\) of interest (containing some subset of the \(p\) variables).
+For the remainder of this document, suppose that I have variables, and an index set of interest (containing some subset of the variables).
 Throughout this document, I will use the VRC01 data (Magaret, Benkeser, Williamson, et al. 2019), a subset of the data freely available from the Los Alamos National Laboratory’s Compile, Neutralize, and Tally Neutralizing Antibody Panels database.
 Information about these data is available here.
 Throughout, I will also use a simple library of learners for the Super Learner (this is for illustration only; in practice, I suggest using a large library of learners, as outlined in the main vignette).
 Finally, I will use the area under the receiver operating characteristic curve (AUC) to measure importance.

 # read in the data